carlamissiona/eventually/monsterminter/read.md

     phalconphp/ubuntu-16.04:php-7.2

 current files
-produce /monsterminter this will mount to /app which is configured already produce/monsterminter/docker/nginx.conf  which will be mount to /etc/nginx/sites-enabled
+produced /monsterminter this will mount to /app which is configured already reference https://hub.docker.com/r/phalconphp/ubuntu-16.04

-reference https://hub.docker.com/r/phalconphp/ubuntu-16.04